open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 - Ability to enforce types of named fields, which is very useful for compiled languages with type checks.

-- Flexibility to represent less frequent data via key/value pair lists.
+- Flexibility to represent less frequent data as `map<string, any>`.
 This includes well-known data that has standardized semantics as well as arbitrary custom data that the application may want to include in the logs.